 It is related to birth star compatibility and destiny.
 There are 27 birth stars (Nakshatra).

 It measures the intimacy level, sexual compatibility, and mutual love between the couple.
 Yoni Koot is classified into 14 animals, which are Horse, Elephant, Sheep, Snake, Dog, Cat, Rat, Cow, Buffalo, Tiger, Hare/Deer, Monkey, Lion, and Mongoose.

 5. Graha Maitri/Rasyadipati

-It shows mental compatibility, affection and natural friendship.
-It also represents the moon sign compatibility between couples.
+It shows mental compatibility, affection, and natural friendship.
+It also represents the moon sign of compatibility between couples.

 It is related to health and genes.
 Nakshatra (stars) are divided into 3 parts – Aadi (Vata) Nadi, Madhya (Pitta) Nadi and Antya (Kapha) Nadi.

 These are the major aspect of one’s Kundali (birth-chart) that is taken into consideration at the time of Kundali Milan.
 These different aspects help Vedic Astrologer to find out whether the Kundali of a boy or a girl is compatible or not.
 Many people in the Hindu community even today follow the methods of Kundali Milan in matchmaking for a marriage to be successful.
 A good astrologer can only accurately read and explain the Kundli, learn how to find a good astrologer online.(Last Updated On: November 16, 2021)